SoftHu/tos_avg/En/heart_4_2_7.md

 Which one does the audience at home like most?]
 1753830956435979 -->1753831336459788[<b>Speaker 👉 Seabert:</b>

 Ah, it's such a tough decision, &lbrace;playername&rbrace;.
-Please help me choose…] 1753831336459788 -->1753831355424269{ }
+Please help me choose...]
+1753831336459788 -->1753831355424269{ }
 1753831355424269 -->|Black|1753831454680596[<b>Speaker 👉 Seabert:</b>